hatdropper1977/john.soban.ski/content/fast-and-easy-automl-optimize.md

 Once more, [Keras provides the tools to create a linear regression model and a Dense Neural Network (DNN) model]({filename}/fast-and-easy-regression-with-tensorflow-part-2.md), both of which predict the quality of the wine based on the given features.

-> NOTE: Keras detects that we now have eleven input features, versus the five for BUPA.
+> NOTE: Keras detects that we now have eleven input features, versus the five for **BUPA**.

 ```bash
 dnn_model.summary()